LabScale Agent User Guide

 restart

-subcommand will stop and then start the agent and is essentially the same
+The restart subcommand will stop and then start the agent and is essentially the same

-as issuing the stop
+as issuing the stop and then start commands.

 status

-subcommand will display the current running state of the agent.
+The status subcommand will display the current running state of the agent.

-- Examples:
+-

 - If the agent is not running